-(f) As soon as practicable, but no later than 30 days prior to the annual effective date of any Medicare benefit changes, an issuer shall notify its policyholders and certificateholders of modifications it has made to Medicare supplement or Medicare cost insurance policies or certificates in the format similar to Appendix 4.
+(f) As soon as practicable, but no later than 30 days prior to the annual effective date of any Medicare benefit changes, an issuer shall notify its policyholders, contractholders and certificateholders of modifications it has made to Medicare supplement insurance policies or certificates in the format similar to Appendix 4.
 The notice shall:

-1. Include a description of revisions to the Medicare program and a description of each modification made to the coverage provided under the Medicare supplement or Medicare cost policy or certificate, and
+1. Include a description of revisions to the Medicare program and a description of each modification made to the coverage provided under the Medicare supplement policy or certificate, and